-Placing the highest priority upon ensuring good governance, we were pleased to again secure unqualified accounts for the year ended 31 March 2022 and satisfactory assurance from a range of internal audit reports.
+The Board continues to place the highest priority upon ensuring good governance, and we were pleased to again secure unqualified accounts for the year ended 31 March 2023 and satisfactory assurance from a range of internal audit reports.
 We can report that we delivered an on-target budget performance and can confirm that we conduct regular assessments of risks and their mitigation.

-Again, during this year, the Board continued to be well supported and advised by our Interim Chief Executive, Dr Bryan Gregory, and his highly professional management team and, despite the difficulties, uncertainties, and challenges surrounding the site, it is testament to their skills and dedication that progress in managing the site in preparation for its future development continues.
+Again, during this year, the Board continued to be well supported and advised by our Interim Chief Executive, Dr Bryan Gregory, and his highly professional Executive Team and, despite the difficulties, uncertainties, and challenges surrounding the site, it is testament to their skills and dedication that progress in managing the site in preparation for its future development continues.

-In what has been for us yet another challenging year, I wish to take this opportunity to formally acknowledge the continuing support and commitment of my fellow board members to our shared vision for the Maze Long Kesh site and wish to place on record our thanks for the guidance and support given by officials from The Executive Office.
+I wish to take this opportunity to formally acknowledge the continuing support and commitment of my fellow board members, since coming together at our inaugural meeting in February 2024, to work towards ensuring the social and economic potential of the MLK site can be realised.
+We also wish to place on record our thanks for the guidance and support given by officials from TEO.